SparseConnectivityTracer.jl

 Acknowledgements

-Adrian Hill acknowledges support by the Federal Ministry of Education and Research (BMBF) for the Berlin Institute for the Foundations of Learning and Data (BIFOLD) (01IS18037A).
+Adrian Hill gratefully acknowledges funding from the German Federal Ministry of Education and Research under the grant BIFOLD25B.